lihkin213/dns-svcs/configure-dns-instance.md

 # Setting up your DNS instance
 {: #setting-up-your-dns-instance}

-{{site.data.keyword.dns_full_notm}} is in Experimental Release.
-At this time the service is available to whitelisted customers only.
-{: important}

 This section describes how to set up a DNS instance, DNS zones, permitted networks, and resource records.
 {:shortdesc}